 If you use Norma as a name for a mother dog, it only makes sense to use Norman for her child.

-Maybe naming your dog after a killer dog movie is not the best idea.
-Then again, this is possibly the most famous dog in horror history.
+Maybe naming your new pup after a killer dog movie is not the best idea.
+Then again, the big dog at the center of "Cujo" is possibly the most famous dog in horror history.